Our Policies

 A full list of corporate sponsors giving over £10,000 will be maintained on our website.
 Young Lives vs Cancer will communicate its commitment to this policy to the organisation’s stakeholders.

-- People who use our services, those who support us, and the wider public know how to make a complaint and can do so easily
+- People who use our services, those who support us, and the wider public know how to provide us with feedback and or make a complaint and can do so easily

 - Those making a complaint know that it will be dealt with sensitively, honestly and fairly